-- Furthermore, architecture and services should account for already evolving technology trends like storing medical data on mobile devices in addition to cloud-based infrastructures or establishing WhatsApp like, however highly secure, communication services.
+- Furthermore, architecture and services should account for already evolving technology trends like storing medical data on mobile devices in addition to cloud-based infrastructures or establishing WhatsApp-like, however highly secure, communication services.

-For working between MS, stakeholders and EC
+For working between Member States, stakeholders and European Commission

-- Existing standardisation results, like well-defined minimal datasets for disease and case management of chronic conditions should be utilised to optimise synergies and benefits.
+- Existing standardisation results, like well-defined minimal datasets for disease and case management of chronic conditions, should be utilised to optimise synergies and benefits.

 Scroll down to the resources section and download the Position Paper “Towards an incremental approach to let citizens master the access to and the use of their health data via Interoperable EHRs”.